 3. Turn a video into a blog post & otherwise

 Repurposing content is definitely a great solution in case you’re running out of ideas.
 For example, you can turn some of your blog posts into videos or slides.
 Obviously, you can turn your videos and slides into text content too if you’d like to.
 By creating a variety of different content forms, you’re reaching different channels of traffic (text, video, photo traffic.)

 4. Create and publish an infographic

-Great infographics generate a lot of engagement and interest.
-Besides the numerous backlinks, you’ll get from reputable websites around your niche, you’re also generating impact on social media.
-Infographics get shared around a lot, so crafting something that a lot of people would like to learn about is a great content marketing strategy.
+Well-designed infographics generate a lot of engagement and interest.
+Besides the numerous backlinks you’ll get from reputable websites around your niche, you’re also getting exposure on social media.
+On top of that, remember that humans are visual creatures.
+So striking imagery is the key here.
+Image editor tools will prove invaluable when it comes to creating not only informative but also visually striking content.
+Infographics get shared a lot, so crafting something many people would like to learn about is a successful content marketing strategy.

 Here’s a more comprehensive guide on how to develop a remarkable infographic in under one hour.

 How much in-depth content do you have on your website?
 Do you have enough how-to articles?
 How about “The Ultimate Guide to…?”